Datasheet: AC voltage accuracy varies by frequency

 power:

-accuracy: {absolute: 0.5, units: dBm}5.
+accuracy: {absolute: 0.5, unit: dBm}5.
 Use typed models — NEVER flatten structured values into attributes #

-The schema has typed models: AccuracySpec, ResolutionSpec, RangeSpec.
-If an inventory value fits one of these, use it — don't store it as a flat Attribute.
+These structured values have dedicated models — AccuracySpec, ResolutionSpec, RangeSpec.
+If a datasheet value fits one, use it — don't store it as a flat Attribute.

 # This is an AccuracySpec (pct_reading).
 NEVER flatten it.